inpsyde/modularity/docs/Package.md

 );
 ```

-That is now deprecated, to allow a better separation of the "building" and "booting" steps.
+This is now deprecated to allow a better separation of the "building" and "booting" steps.

 While it still works (and it will work up to version 2.0), it will emit a deprecation notice.